Special Educational Needs and Disabilities - SEND

 Mrs Sue Marsh is the Special Educational Needs Coordinator and welcomes contact at the earliest opportunity from parents or carers who wish to discuss their child's needs or who have concerns.
 Please contact the school office to request a meeting.

-You can download the school's Inclusion Policy from the School Policies page of this website.
+You can download the school's Inclusion Policy and SEND Information Report from the School Policies page of this website.

 If you have any concerns regarding the SEND policy or the provision made for your child please speak to us as soon as possible, in the first instance,